RB Leipzig: Criticism

-At away matches, the club has regularly been greeted with protests in various forms.
-During the away match against 1.
-FC Union Berlin on 21 September 2014, the home supporters symbolically wore black plastic ponchos and were silent for the first 15 minutes of the match.
+RB Leipzig has also seen protests against it at away matches.
+During the away match against Union Berlin on 21 September 2014, the home supporters symbolically wore black plastic ponchos and were silent for the first 15 minutes of the match.
 A large banner displayed by home supporters said: "In Leipzig, the football culture is dying".
 Another banner displayed said: "Football needs workers' participation, loyalty, standing terraces, emotion, financial fair play, tradition, transparency, passion, history, independence".
 The producers of Union's matchday program devised a more humorous protest for RB Leipzig's August 2015 visit, replacing the page that would normally be dedicated to the visiting team with an article on the history of bull farming.
-At the away match against FC Erzgebirge Aue on 6 February 2015, the home supporters displayed banners which compared Dietrich Mateschitz to Adolf Hitler and supporters of RB Leipzig to blind Nazi followers.
+At an away match against FC Erzgebirge Aue on 6 February 2015, the home supporters displayed banners which compared Dietrich Mateschitz to Adolf Hitler, and supporters of RB Leipzig to blind Nazi followers.
 FC Erzgebirge Aue was later fined 35,000 euros by the DFB for the banners.
-At the away match against 1.
+At an away match against 1.
 FC Heidenheim on 18 September 2015, the player bus was approached upon the arrival at the stadium by supporters of 1.
 FC Heidenheim who pelted the bus with hundreds of counterfeit dollar bills printed with a caricature of Dietrich Mateschitz depicted with a large hooked nose and the text "Scheiß Red Bull" ("Shitty Red Bull") and "In Capitalism he trusts".
 The action later led to a police investigation, for a possibly dangerous interference with traffic safety and for the imprint.

-During the home match against FC Hansa Rostock on 23 November 2013, the away supporters protested by being entirely absent for the first seven minutes of the match and then filled the guest block in large numbers.
+During the home match against Hansa Rostock on 23 November 2013, the away supporters protested by being entirely absent for the first seven minutes of the match and then filled the guest block in large numbers.
 A similar protest was also carried out during the home match against 1.
 FC Union Berlin on 19 February 2016.
-Other supporter groups in Germany have entirely refused to travel to away matches at the Red Bull Arena.
+Other supporter groups in Germany have refused entirely to travel to away matches at the Red Bull Arena.